maxgallup/blog/README.md

 The aim of the posts page is to display a collection of all posts with date and title information.
 Additionally the titles should be clickable links to the full posts.
 The shell script generates this page dynamically based on the posts.
 Looking into `createPostsPage` we simply write html line by line and loop through all available posts for the collection of posts.

+### Deployment

+One can create a docker image with the given Dockerfile.
+Important thing to note here is to install nodemon in order for the server to restart whenever a post has been added.
+Additionally when running the container be sure to use `-v $(pwd):/app` in order to map the blog directory (assuming you are currently inside of it) to the `/app` inside of the container.
+Otherwise expose whatever port you want on your host to 8080 in node `-p xxxx:8080`.